IreGaddr/Primal-Reflections-from-the-Peak/README.md

 ---

-*"The entire process you are about to experience is titled Primal Reflections from the Peak."*
+*"The entire process you are about to experience is titled Principia de Syntaxis Haeretica: Primal Reflections from the Peak."*